 - Level 3 – Puncture wounds caused by a bite.
 The criteria for this level of injury include 1-4 punctures that break the skin and can leave scarring.

 - Level 4 – Deep punctures left by an Alaskan malamute biting down with force.
 The wounds must measure at least half the length of the dog’s canine tooth in depth.

 - Level 5 – This level of dog bite includes multiple deep level 4 bites.
 It could also include torn flesh if the dog shakes its victim when clamped onto them.

 - Level 6 – A dog bite attack resulting in death.

-Dog bites can result in infections, broken bones, torn ligaments and worse, leaving victims in considerable physical pain.
-Anyone who has been bitten by a dog should watch out for signs of infection.
+Dog bites can result in infections, broken bones, torn ligaments, and worse, leaving victims in considerable physical pain.
+Anyone bitten by a dog should watch out for signs of infection.
 A dog bite wound should be cleaned regularly with soap and water to prevent problems from taking hold.